 UB40 founding member Robin Campbell has answered our questions on behalf of the rest of the band – which, after past frontman Ali Campbell left in 2008 with two other members – is currently formed by Robin Campbell himself, Brian Travers, Jimmy Brown, Earl Falconer, Norman Hassan and Duncan Campbell.

-What achievement are you guys most proud of, as a band?
+Robin, what achievement are you guys most proud of, as a band?

 We have so many achievements to choose from over the last 40 years that I could write a list, but I guess our greatest one is just that we are still going after all this time – with as much or more enthusiasm than ever.
 As long as we can keep playing live at this same level of enjoyment, we don’t want to stop.